 where the lower and upper bounds are obtained by evaluating the discrepancy measure at the boundary values of the prior strength parameter $n^{(0)} \in [\underline{n}, \overline{n}]$.
 Because the posterior mean $\boldsymbol{\theta}_{\mathrm{TOD}}$ varies monotonically with the prior strength $n^{(0)}$, and both $D_{\mathrm{TV}}$ and $D_{\mathrm{JS}}$ are continuous in $\boldsymbol{\theta}_{\mathrm{TOD}}$, the minimum and maximum discrepancy values over the prior interval $[\underline{n}, \overline{n}]$ occur at the boundary points of this interval.

 These bounds illustrate epistemic uncertainty in representativeness, indicating how sensitive the assessment is to prior beliefs about the TOD.
-A wide ones suggest the need for more operational data to refine the estimate.
+Wide intervals suggest the need for more operational data to refine the estimate.